xing0047/rewrite/README.md

 ## Citation

-Please consider citing our paper if you find our work useful for you.
+Please consider citing our paper if you find our work useful.
 ```
 @misc{xing2023bridging,
       title={Bridging Semantic Gaps for Language-Supervised Semantic Segmentation},